PHPExpertsInc/SimpleDTO/README.md

  ✔ Can be serialized
  ✔ Can be unserialized
  ✔ Extra validation can be added
+ ✔ Can get the internal data
+ ✔ Can identify if it is permissive or not

 PHPExperts\SimpleDTO\NestedDTO
  ✔ Will construct nested DTOs